 To reduce (and hopefully eliminate) your business’s vulnerability to phishing attacks, you’ll need to develop an actionable strategy.

 For most SMBs, the strategy we recommend is comprised of two parts:

 1) Reduce the number of spam emails employees receive.
 The less spam and malicious email that makes it into your employees’ inboxes, the fewer chances they’ll click on a malicious email link.

 2) Increase employee awareness and detection of malicious emails.
-By increasing awareness of what phishing is and how to detect it, you’re taking a proactive measure to combat the threat before it even arrives.
+By increasing awareness of what phishing emails are and how to detect them, you’re taking a proactive measure to combat the threat before it even arrives.